 Gross Written Premium (GWP)

-- Other lines of business include the Travel Insurance product, which has seen a return of gross written premiums to pre-covid levels over the June 2022 quarter.
-This is attributed to increased travel and greater cost for travel insurance than prior to COVID-19.
+• Other lines of business include the Travel insurance product, which has seen a return of gross written premiums to pre-COVID levels.
+This is attributed to increased travel over this period, and a greater cost for travel insurance than prior to COVID-19.

 Underwriting Profitability

-- The main drivers of the increase compared to the 2021 financial year are:
+• The main drivers behind Underwriting Profitability movements from the 2022 financial year to the 2023 financial year are:

-- Release in reserves for CTP in the 2022 financial year as Scheme changes in NSW are reaching a more mature state and claims experience has further developed.
+• Releases in reserves for CTP in the 2022 financial year as Scheme changes in NSW reached a more mature state and claims experience had further developed.
+Underwriting profit for CTP has decreased from $752 million in the previous 12 months to $363 million in the 12 months to 30 June 2023.

-- Includes all general insurers (direct and indirect)
+1. Includes all general insurers (direct and indirect).

 Further reading